OfficeDev/Outlook-Add-in-On-Send/Outlook on send event.md

 ## Enable or disable on send add-in functionality

-By default the on send add-in functionality is disabled.
-Administrators can enable the functionality as required by executing specific Exchange Online PowerShell cmdlets.
+By default, on send add-in functionality is disabled.
+Administrators can enable the functionality as required by running Exchange Online PowerShell cmdlets.
 This section provides:

 1. sample cmdlets for various scenarios related to enabling or disabling on send add-in functionality.